-Thank you for joining us at the 2nd Annual Amplify Surgical Endoscopic Spine Symposium.
-We hope you leave today's meeting inspired and invigorated.
+Thank you for joining us at the 3rd Annual Amplify Surgical® Endoscopic Spine Symposium featuring dualPortal® and dualX® technologies.
+Events such as this are integral to revolutionizing the world of minimally invasive spine surgery, and we are incredibly grateful for those who choose to attend and contribute to our symposia.
 We would also like to thank our corporate sponsors for supporting today's event.
-Lastly, we would like to recognize the following for their invaluable contributions to the 2nd Annual Amplify Surgical Endoscopic Spine Symposium: our visiting Symposium Faculty, Dr. Don Y. Park (Symposium Chair), the David Geffen School of Medicine at UCLA, the UCLA Department of Orthopaedic Surgery, and the UCLA Surgical Science Laboratory.
+Lastly, we would like to recognize the following for their invaluable contributions to the 3rd Annual Amplify Surgical® Endoscopic Spine Symposium: our visiting Symposium Faculty, Dr. Don Park (Symposium Chair), UCI Medical Center, the UCI Department of Orthopaedic Surgery, and the UCI Surgical Skills Laboratory.

-About Amplify Surgical, Inc.: Amplify Surgical is a privately-held spinal device company located in Irvine, CA. Our mission is to revolutionize minimally-invasive spine surgery by transforming ordinary procedures with groundbreaking surgical solutions that improve patient safety and outcomes.
+About Amplify Surgical®, Inc.: Amplify Surgical® is a privately-held spinal device company located in Irvine, CA. Our mission is to revolutionize minimally-invasive spine surgery by transforming ordinary procedures with groundbreaking surgical solutions that improve patient safety and outcomes.